KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
 8. Deprecated: Found ` electron-rebuild` in file `postinstall`: Replace it with `@electron/rebuild`
 9. Warning: No LICENSE file.
+10. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-GHIN by C-Deck](https://github.com/C-Deck/MMM-GHIN)